 The first tooth is a big event in your baby’s young life, but it can be uncomfortable.
 The more you know about teething, the better you can help your baby get through it.
-Schedule a trip to the dentist after her first tooth arrives (usually around 6 months), or generally by her first birthday.
+The pediatrician will monitor your baby's teeth for decay and will decide if a referral to a dentist is needed prior to age 1.
+In lower-risk children, the pediatrIcian can continue to screen teeth until age 3.

 Signs of Teething